Omnichannel vs Multichannel Marketing: How does it differ?

 Let’s start with the basics.

-The multi channel marketing definition involves segmenting direct and indirect customer interactions.
+The definition of multichannel marketing involves segmenting direct and indirect customer interactions.
 Traditionally, multichannel media were physical stores and websites.
 However, the multi channel marketing system later caught on to include email, social media platforms, phone or chat, etc. And despite being a part of the same entity, these channels are all isolated—this lack of integration results in silo formation.
 Even though one may see it as an impediment, one of the goals of multichannel marketing is to ensure the separation between the online and offline segments to maintain simplicity and make the structure easy to manage.

 On the other hand, omnichannel is a strategy that converges all business communications over a single platform across various marketing channels.
 It also attempts to consolidate operations-related information and customer experiences over the centralized location to maintain uniformity.
 As a result, every communication channel has access to what the other is doing.
 Thus, customers can anticipate seamless and continued interactions at every touchpoint.
 The consistency derived from a holistic and inter-connected communications framework also opens up room for service personalization.